xraypy/xraylarch/doc/xafs/preedge.rst

 short data range.
-This example is the magnesium silicate mineral talc, Mg\ :sub:`3`\ Si\ :sub:`4`\ O\ :sub:`10`\ (OH)\ :sub:`2`, measured at the Si K edge, with the result shown in :num:`fig-mback-talc`.
+This example is the magnesium silicate mineral talc, Mg\ :sub:`3`\ Si\ :sub:`4`\ O\ :sub:`10`\ (OH)\ :sub:`2`, measured at the Si K edge, with the result shown in :numref:`fig-mback-talc`.
 Note that the order of the Legendre polynomial is set to 2 and that the ``whiteline`` parameter is set to avoid the large features near the edge.